Table of contentsClick link to navigate to the desired location

 Preparation

-We wash the plums, cut them in half, remove the pits, and then cut the halves in half again.
+We wash the plums, cut them in half, remove the pits, and then cut the halves again in half.
 As a result, we will have very nice plum quarters.

 We immediately start forming the crumble.
 We will bake it in a tart pan.
 We grease it with butter and evenly distribute the plums in it.